 Eugene “Doc” Owen graduated from The Ohio State University in 1961 with a dream of owning his own clinic: a practice based on compassionate, honest veterinary medicine.
 He and his wife, Lola, opened the practice that summer.
 The original Hillcrest Veterinary Clinic was set up in a converted garage beside their house.
 In 1966, they built the stand-alone clinic.

 Doc had a great dedication and love, not only for animals and veterinary medicine, but also for the Morgantown community.
 He worked closely with the local rescue groups to spay and neuter.
 He also enjoyed having veterinary students complete their internship with him and even employed a veterinarian from Egypt for a while.
 Doc continued to practice small and large animal medicine until his sudden death in April 1989.

 At that time Doc’s daughter, Kelley Owen, was in her third year of veterinary school at Tuskegee University.
 Lola was able to keep the clinic open as a boarding kennel until Kelley graduated in 1990.
 Continuing her father’s legacy, she began her own practice in the existing facility in June of 1990 with Lola continuing her role as technician and manager.

 In 2014 we opened our brand new, state-of-the-art facility in the parking lot of the old facility.
-Since then we have continued to provide our same level of compassionate animal care in a more modern facility.
+Since then we have continued to provide our same level of compassionate animal care in a larger, more modern facility.